Winner of the Gold Award -

 Miss Kathryn grew up in Manchester and attended dance classes from an early age, completing both graded and vocational exams.

 After gaining her degree at Royal Holloway, University of London and realising her love of teaching, Miss Kathryn then went on to train at the Royal Academy of Dance, completing the Certificate in Ballet Teaching Studies course and gaining RAD Registered Teaching Status.

-Miss Katherine also qualified as a ‘Progressing Ballet Technique’ Teacher, a revolutionary training programme for ballet dancers which we offer.
+Miss Kathryn also qualified as a ‘Progressing Ballet Technique’ Teacher, a revolutionary training programme for ballet dancers which we offer and is a qualified counsellor specialising in Pastoral Care.
 Kathryn hopes to pass on her love of ballet to all of her students.

 Royal Academy of Dance

 Acton Ballet School teaches the Royal Academy of Dance (RAD) syllabus.
 The RAD was founded in 1920 and has come to represent the highest standard in the teaching of classical ballet.
 It has grown to become the largest and most influential examining body for ballet in the world and has a presence in over 80 countries.
 Their headquarters are in Battersea and this is where our students go to take their graded exams.